-The contents of Table 6.25 outline a summary of the improvements to the bus stop infrastructure along Section 2 of the Proposed Scheme, with reference to the number and percentage of bus stops that provide each facility in the Do Minimum and Do Something scenarios.
+Table 6.17 provides a summary of the improvements to the bus stop infrastructure along Section 2 of the Proposed Scheme, with reference to the number and percentage of bus stops that provide each facility in the 'Do Minimum' and 'Do Something' scenarios.

-Table 6.25: Section 2 - Overview of Amendments to Bus Stop Locations
+Table 6.17 Section 2 - Overview of Amendments to Bus Stop Locations

 Bus Stop Facility Do Minimum Do Something Comment No. of Stops Percentage of Stops No. of Stops Percentage of Stops RTPI 4 24% 15 100% It is proposed that all bus stops provide real-time information.
 Timetable information 17 100% 15 100% It is proposed that all bus stops provide timetable information, this is consistent with Do Minimum.
 Shelter 15 88% 15 100% It is proposed that all bus stops along this section is to be provided with shelter.
+This is two more stops compared to the Do Minimum.

-Seating 15 88% 15 100% It is proposed that all bus stops along this section is to be provided with seating.
-Accessible Kerbs 17 100% 15 100% It is proposed that all bus stops provide timetable information.
+Bus Stop Facility Do Minimum Do Something 9 Comment No. of Stops Percentage of Stops No. of Stops Percentage of Stops Seating 15 88% 15 100% It is proposed that all bus stops along this section is to be provided with seating.
+This is two more stops compared to the Do Minimum.
+Accessible Kerbs 17 100% 15 100% It is proposed that all bus stops provide timetable information, this is consistent with Do Minimum.
 Indented Drop Off Area 2 12% 0 0% All stops inline.
-Total Stops 17 15 Two fewer stops along Section 2 compared to the Do Minimum
+Total Stops 17 15 No change from Do Minimum.

-The contents of Table 6.25 indicate that there are improvements to the bus stop facilities along Section 2 of the Proposed Scheme.
-All stops along this section will be inline, within dedicated bus lanes along the entirety of the corridor.
+Table 6.17 indicates that there are improvements to the bus stop facilities along Section 2 of the Proposed Scheme.
+The retained Marino Crescent, Stop 668, will be indented from the carriageway while all other stops along this section will be inline, within dedicated bus lanes along the entirety of the corridor.
 Improvements in the provision of real-time information, shelters, seating and accessible kerbs at the bus stops throughout Section 2 of the Proposed Scheme are assessed as providing an overall positive impact for bus passengers.
 All proposed facilities have been designed in accordance with BusConnects Preliminary Design Guidance which has been developed with cognisance to the relevant accessibility guidance.